mum4k/termdash/README.md

 # Current feature set

-- Full support for window resizing throughout the infrastructure.
+- Full support for terminal window resizing throughout the infrastructure.
 - Customizable layout, widget placement, borders, colors, etc.
 - Focusable containers and widgets.
 - Processing of keyboard and mouse events.
 - Periodic and event driven screen redraw.
 - A library of widgets, see below.
 - UTF-8 for all text elements.
-- Drawing primitives for widget development with character and sub-character resolution.
+- Drawing primitives (Go functions) for widget development with character and sub-character resolution.

 # Installation